 The “past” is not what it used to be…1900 and earlier.
 Today the “past” refers to the entire 20th century!
 The museum has grown to include the history of the living as well as the “forefathers.”
 We had been able to offer special children’s programs as well as our Speaker Series, but no longer have room for those programs.
 We have been asked to provide programs for schools, in both history and science.
 Space for those programs is critical to sharing history.
-Our planned expansion will double the size of our display/meeting area by approximately 1,400 sq. ft.
+Our planned expansion will increase the original 1,555 sq. ft. of our display/meeting area with another 1,153 sq. ft.
 Also, the present building will be renovated/retrofitted.
 The outside will reflect the craftsman style of the early Pleasant Valley and will include a landmark tower to increase visibility from Las Posas Road.
 A larger museum will provide:

 • Classroom space for interactive school programs and field trips